Darter90/MockitoCompendium/Arrange_Act_Assert.md

 <h4>Maven dependencies</h4>

-These are the minimum required dependencies for making test by yourself and make experiments with Mockito + jUnit5 frameworks:
+These are the Minimum Required dependencies for making test by yourself and make experiments with Mockito + jUnit5 Frameworks:

 ````
 <dependencies>